 Special PTMs in govt schools in violence-hit northeast Delhi for second day

-Special parent-teacher meetings (PTMs) will be held in government and aided schools in the violence-hit northeast Delhi for the second day on Thursday
+Special parent-teacher meetings (PTMs) were held in government and aided schools in the violence-hit northeast Delhi for the second day on Thursday.
+Deputy Chief Minister Manish Sisodia visited schools in the area and interacted with the parents.
+He advised them to not discuss the violence at home.

-"The two-day special PTMs are being conducted to counsel parents and students and re-instill confidence and faith in them," a senior official of the Directorate of Education (DoE) said
+"We are taking all the steps to erase every fear from the minds of students, but it is also important for you as parents not to discuss such issues which can adversely impact your children.
+So please ensure that there is no fearful atmosphere at home," Sisodia said during an interaction with parents at a school in Tukmirpur.
+The two-day special PTMs have been organised to counsel students and their parents.

-Deputy Chief Minister Manish Sisodia visited four schools on Wednesday to interact with the parents and students attending the PTMs.
-Chief Minister Arvind Kerjiwal is scheduled to visit schools on Thursday.
+"The idea behind conducting the PTMs is to ensure that both parents and their children regain confidence.
+For days people were not stepping out of their homes due to the fear of these riots.
+Right now, as students have returned to schools, they have started becoming more confident about the atmosphere.
+They have understood that the situation is in control and they don't need to worry about anything," Sisodia said.
+"Today, teachers and parents interacted and discussed the importance of education.
+It was important to tell the students and parents that the people involved in the riots cannot shape the future of our country, three or four people roaming the streets may spread hatred and spite but can never add to the bright future of our nation," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)